lydialawli/seakoala.io/docs/aboutLy.md

 It's pronounced "Lee".
 Close friends and family call her Ly.

 Seakoala is some joke that started together with her partner.
-They discuss often about what a perfect world would look like in our eyes.
-One clear thing is that there would be amazing colors everywhere.
-We call it "Uniworld".
+They discuss often about what a perfect world would look like in their eyes.
+One certain thing is that there would be amazing colors everywhere.
+They call it "Uniworld".

 And what's up with Seakoala 🐨?
 Well, Ly loves water, and being immersed in it, anyone who knows her enough definitely is aware of it.
 And koala is because she like hugs and cuddles, who doesn't?